 11 Ways Winter Can Kill You (Seriously)

-Cold weather causes 17 times as many deaths as hot weather, according to a 2015 study of 13 countries, leading to hypothermia, frostnip and frostbite, heart and breathing risks, and ice-related risks of falling, among other dangers.
+There are a handful of reasons to love winter: skiing and snowboarding, hot tea, the holiday season, and a light sprinkling of snow are just a few.
+But there are also plenty of not-so-great things about the winter—and some might even put you in harm’s way.
+In fact, cold weather causes 17 times as many deaths as hot weather, according to a 2015 study of 13 countries, leading to hypothermia, frostnip and frostbite, heart and breathing risks, and ice-related risks of falling, among other dangers.
 Here’s how to stay safe.

 Shovel right to protect your heart

 People with underlying heart or circulatory disease are at increased risk of trouble when the temperature takes a dip because cold weather can put more stress on your ticker.
 “Your body is smart, and when it senses cold it protects your core by decreasing blood flow to your extremities,” says Dan Weinstein, MD, Medical Director of the University of Vermont Medical Center Urgent Care and Assistant Professor at the University of Vermont Larner College of Medicine.
 This process, called peripheral vasoconstriction, may increase your blood pressure and the work that your heart needs to do to pump blood.
 “If you add physical exertion such as shoveling into the mix that can cause additional work for the heart.”
 Here’s what cardiologists want you to know about shoveling snow.
-Reduce the strain by trying this snow shoveling technique.

 Use the three-feet rule to heat your home

 When the mercury drops below even 50 degrees, the space heaters come out of deep storage.
 And sometimes, they get a little too hot, sparking devastating home fires.
 Fixed and portable space heaters are involved in 74 percent of fire-related deaths, according to the American Red Cross.
 When using a space heater, make sure to place it on a hard, level surface, and keep anything flammable, such as paper, clothing, bedding, rugs, or curtains, at least three feet away, according to guidelines from the American Red Cross.
 Always turn the heater off before leaving the room or going to bed.
 And never use a stove or oven to heat the home because of the risk of fire and carbon monoxide poisoning, the Red Cross warns.
 Candles are a fire hazard too.
 If you’re a fan of candlelight in the dark winter months, consider using new Lucid liquid paraffin candles that will self-extinguish when they tip, instead of spreading their flame.
-These tricks can help you keep your home toasty for less money.

 Prevent carbon monoxide poisoning

 Trying to keep warm in a closed-up house could lead to risky practices.
 “Keep grills, camp stoves, and generators out of the house, basement, and garage,” warns the Centers for Disease Control and Prevention (CDC).
 Generators should be placed at least 20 feet from the house.
 If the CO detector (which should get fresh batteries twice a year) does go off, leave the house immediately and call 911.
 In addition, never run a vehicle inside an attached garage, says the National Safety Council.
-Learn these life-saving lessons from real Poison-Control call centers.

 Don’t let ice trip you up

 Ice, especially when it forms with cycles of thawing followed by cold, frequently causes unexpected falls, Dr. Weinstein says.
 “Often the ice is particularly difficult to see because it’s covered in snow, or it’s a type of very clear ice that is difficult to tell is coating a surface, known as ‘black ice’ in Vermont.”
 In addition, anyone having trouble with balance, such as the elderly or those with certain neurologic conditions, should take extra precautions.
 Weinstein advises using footwear with good, textured soles (even adding gear to your boots and shoes to increase traction), and when walking, keeping your center of gravity over your feet.
 At home, consider sprinkling a non-salt ice-melting product such as Safe Paw Ice Melter, which is safe for animals and children, on your porch and walkway.
-For driveways, sidewalks and steps, try Traction Magic, an environmentally safe way to prevent slips and falls—and even keep tires from slipping, preventing car accidents.
+For driveways, sidewalks, and steps, try Traction Magic, an environmentally safe way to prevent slips and falls—and even keep tires from slipping, preventing car accidents.
 (Here’s exactly what you should do if someone collapses.)

 Protect the vulnerable